YOU’RE NOT

 Vocal practice is far more than scales and technique — it is a devotion to the soul.
 A commitment to authentically expressing yourself, not only through words but through sound, rhythm, melody, and tone.

-This work asks for time, presence, tenderness, and a deep reverence for your instrument.
-Your voice is your vessel of expression — the bridge between your inner world and the one you share with others.
+This work asks for curiosity, consistency, and a willingness to PLAY and explore your instrument.
+Your voice is your vessel of expression — the bridge between your inner and outer world.

 Vocal Myths